-For each event, sing or hum a single pitch selected from the following.
-Use a different vowel sound for each event.
+For each event, play a single pitch selected from the following.
+Vary timbre for each event-straight tone, vibrato, or fluttertongue.

 Page III:

 - Play this page independently. - Start each event-a single pitch/bend/simultaneity-with the landing of a water drop and end before or with a subsequent drop-not necessarily the one immediately following the initiating drop. - Repeat this page as many times as desired, putting more and more silence between events until all that is left is the sound of dripping water.